 But it goes past just washing your face — ingesting tap water plays its own role in your skin health.
 As it turns out, drinking tap water and splashing it on your complexion at the end of a long day are really no different.
 “Abrasive chemicals like chlorine, high levels of metals and minerals can lead to skin problems and breakouts,” notes Jaliman.
 “Water that is contaminated with chlorine and metals may weaken your immune system, [which] can lead to skin problems.
 These contaminants can interfere with the skin’s natural oils, causing a breakout.”

 Water that is contaminated with chlorine and metals may weaken your immune system, [which] can lead to skin problems.

 How Do You Balance Your Skin and Tap Water?

 Jaliman suggests investing in a water filter “to help minimize the hard water damage to your skin.”
 When shopping for a filter, she says to first look for a dechlorinating one.
 “Make sure it has a replacement cartridge with a long life span.
-Some have to be changed more often than others, [so] choose one where the cartridge lasts 6-9 months.”
-Jaliman recommends the AquaHomeGroup Luxury Filtered Shower Head as it specifically filters out chlorine and other chemicals in hard water.
+Some have to be changed more often than others, [so] choose one where the cartridge lasts six to nine months.”
+Jaliman recommends the AquaHomeGroup Luxury Filtered Shower Head, as it specifically filters out chlorine and other chemicals in hard water.